Introduction

 Regular Review and Update

-The checklist must be reviewed and updated regularly to reflect new insights, changing objectives, and feedback from the team.
+The checklist must be reviewed and updated regularly to reflect new insights, changing objectives, and team feedback.

 Collaborative Use

 The checklist should be used in collaboration with the team.
-Input from team members can provide new perspectives and ensure buy-in for various processes.
+Team members’ input can provide new perspectives and ensure buy-in for various processes.

 Integration with Tools